P.J. Stephenson, Ph.D.

-He returned to FASoS in 2015 after two years as a Marie Curie Research Fellow at the Centre d’études européennes, part of Sciences Po, Paris, where he undertook his project entitled APPLAUD 'Accountability and Public Policy Audit in the European Union'.
-His research agenda related to financial accountability and the institutionalisation of audit and scrutiny is ongoing.
+In 2013-2015 he was a Marie Curie Research Fellow at the Centre d’études européennes, part of Sciences Po, Paris, where he undertook a research project entitled APPLAUD (Accountability and Public Policy Audit in the European Union), which explored issues of financial accountability and the politics of institutionalising the audit functions around the EU budget.

-He has co-edited a volume on European Space Policy (Routledge 2016) and previously co-authored the textbook Analyzing the European Policy Process (Palgrave 2011) used to teach the BA ES second year undergraduate course 'Policy Domains'.
+He co-edited a volume on European Space Policy (Routledge 2016) and co-authored the textbook Analyzing the European Policy Process (Palgrave 2011) which is used to teach the BA ES second year course 'Policy Domains'.

 He holds a PhD and M.Phil in European Studies from the University of Cambridge, where he was a member of the Centre for International Studies and Darwin College.
 His doctoral thesis examined the historical and political development of Trans-European Networks in transport (TEN-Ts).
-His first degree of B.A.(Hons) was obtained from Royal Holloway, University of London.
+His first degree of B.A.(Hons) in European Studies was awarded by Royal Holloway, University of London.

 His research interests include: theories of integration, policy-making process (from framing and agenda-setting to evaluation and audit), institutions (European Court of Auditors, European Commission, European Parliament, executive EU agencies), European policies (transport/TENs/space, regions/cohesion), politics of France and Spain.

 Professional career history

-Following his PhD, and before coming to Maastricht University in 2006, Paul worked for five years as a project development officer in EU regional policy.
-He conducted policy research and managed international projects for Interreg IIIB North-West Europe, based at the joint technical secretariat based in Lille, France.
+Following his PhD, and before coming to Maastricht University in 2006, Paul worked for five years as a project development officer in the field of EU regional policy.
+He conducted policy research and managed international projects for the programme Interreg IIIB North-West Europe (2000-2006), based at the joint technical secretariat in Lille, France.
 The programme provides support to transnational cooperation projects aimed at improving territorial development and cohesion.

 He has lived and worked across Europe: in Cambridge, London (UK), Avignon, Montpellier, Lille, Paris (FR), Seville, Madrid (ES), Brussels (BE) and Maastricht (NL).
 He was a European Commission intern ('stagiaire') in the Directorate-General for Transport and Energy.
 He studied abroad at the University of Avignon, Montpellier Graduate Business School and University of Seville.